How to Remove a Domain Controller That No Longer Exists

 1. Open Active Directory Users and Computers (ADUC).

-3. Locate the name of the domain controller that no longer exists.
+3. Find the name of the domain controller that’s no longer around.

 Step 3: Clean Up Metadata

-If the domain controller was improperly removed, you need to manually clean up its metadata using ntdsutil:
+If the domain controller was removed incorrectly, you’ll need to manually clean up its metadata using ntdsutil:

 3. Enter metadata cleanup mode:

-4. Connect to the domain where the orphaned DC resides:
+4. Connect to the domain where the orphaned DC is located:

 connect to server <existing-DC-name>